iAmGiG/Network-CMD-Monitor/README.md

 # Network CMD Monitor

 ## Mission Statement
 "To be a tool to help IT administrators monitor critical network ports on client machines that are already designed to accept remote CMDs (such as SSH ports or similar).
-Using an effective method of prioritizing and identifying malicious behavior via regular expressions and using off-the-shelf NIST standards, this tool aims to provide a lightweight monitoring solution that can be deployed quickly without much overhead."
+Using an effective method of prioritizing and identifying malicious behavior via regular expressions, this tool aims to provide a lightweight monitoring solution that can be deployed quickly without much overhead."

 ## Introduction
 This project is designed as a logging and alert prioritization tool rather than an interceptor.
 It is intended for IT administrators who need to ensure the security of network ports that accept remote commands.
-The tool leverages regular expressions to detect potentially malicious activity and uses NIST guidelines to prioritize alerts.
+The tool leverages regular expressions to detect potentially malicious activity and prioritize alerts.

 ## Project Components
 ### Server